With thanks to guest blogger Jennifer Adams of Places We Go.

 I must also mention the incredible surf and swimming beaches that surround the island, plus the attractions of the Churchill Heritage Farm, the Rhyll Trout and Bush Tucker Farm, the Cowes Night Markets, and Phillip Island Chocolate Factory.
 The list simply goes on and on.

-And this is all if you are able to bring yourself to leave your accommodation at BIG4 Phillip Island Holiday Park!
+And this is all if you are able to bring yourself to leave your accommodation at BIG4 Ingenia Holidays Phillip Island!
 A destination in itself, it is the perfect place to base the family while you explore the island.

 Located perfectly to access the local attractions, the park boasts a jumping pillow, playground, games room, pedal karts, and much more to keep the kids entertained.